 Thus, if $U$ is difficult, then the harder, “bigger” problem $V$ is also difficult.

 The strategy is now clear: if for a predicate $V \subseteq \mathbb{N}$ I can find a reduction $f : \textsf{HALT} ≲ V$, then I have shown that $V$ is more difficult than $\textsf{HALT}$.
 In other words: if I could ‘solve’ $V$, then I could also ‘solve’ $\textsf{HALT}$.
-But the latter cannot happen, so
+But the latter cannot happen, so neither can the former.

 Example